Amazon Faces Backlash For Selling Thousands Of Unsafe Products

 Amazon.
 It’s a name everyone recognizes.
 It’s a company that has its hooks in all sorts of different industries.
-And, Amazon gift cards?
+And Amazon gift cards?
 A gift that just about anyone who shops online is happy to receive.
 Unfortunately, a recent investigation report by The Wall Street Journal claims customers might not be as safe shopping on Amazon as they think they are.

 “Amazon has proven unable or unwilling to effectively police third-party sellers on its site,” the publication reveals.

-With over 4,100 products listed on their platform, the retail giant reportedly accounts for over 50 percent of the e-commerce market in the United States, according to CNBC.
+With over 4,100 products declared unsafe but still listed on their platform, the retail giant reportedly accounts for over 50 percent of the e-commerce market in the United States, according to CNBC.
 The problem?
 Amazon’s platform is saturated with products that aren’t even sold by the retail giant.

 Amazon is home to thousands of third-party sellers.
 More often then not, these sellers are virtually anonymous.

-To make things worse The Wall Street Journal’s investigation discovered a sizable chunk of the third-party sellers are utilizing Amazon’s platform to sell dangerous products.
+To make things worse, The Wall Street Journal’s investigation discovered a sizable chunk of the third-party sellers are utilizing Amazon’s platform to sell dangerous products.
 They are reportedly getting away with this because the retail giant doesn’t properly police them.

-Among these unsafe products includes more than 150 different children’s toys.
-Some of which contain terrifying quantities of lead.
+Among these unsafe products are more than 150 different children’s toys, some of which contain terrifying quantities of lead.
 Roughly 50 percent of these toys – which Amazon claimed to have banned – are reportedly stored within the retail giant’s warehouses to speed up the shipping process by participating in the Prime program.

 Amazon is not doing a great job policing its platform to prevent the sale of unsafe, recalled, or otherwise dangerous products.
 In other words, don’t buy your motorcycle helmet there. https://t.co/S44qcWxDXW